 Who we are

-Journeys Beyond the Surface is made up of sister-founders Mojdeh in Mexico City and Mahsa in Oaxaca, and the select few guides who work with us.
+Journeys Beyond the Surface is made up of sister-founders Mojdeh in Mexico City and Mahsa in Oaxaca, working with a very select few guides.
 Here is a bit more about us:

 Mojdeh